 On presentation day, Columbia Ballrooms A and B (Columbia Metropolitan Convention Center upper level) will open 30 minutes prior to the beginning of your session and displays must be up by the start time.
 All materials must be removed immediately after the session.
 If you will not be present, you must make arrangements for removal.
 Any items left will be thrown away.

 Three-Minute Thesis Presentations

 Three-minute thesis presentations are subject to several important rules:

 - Presentations are limited to three minutes maximum.
 Three-minute thesis competitors who exceed three minutes will be disqualified.

 - Presenters may use one static PowerPoint slide, with no transitions, animations or movement of any kind.
 (Presenters may opt not to use a slide.)

 - Presenters may not use electronic media, such as sound or video files, or props such as costumes, lab equipment or musical instruments.

 - Three-minute thesis presenters should submit their presentation slides ahead of time as instructed when they receive their presentation assignments, and bring them on a USB drive for back-up.

-On presentation day: There will be six heats of three-minute thesis presentations plus a final heat (six heat winners and one “people’s choice” selection).
+On presentation day: All three-minute thesis presentations will be given in Columbia Ballroom C (Columbia Metropolitan Convention Center upper level).
+There will be six heats of three-minute thesis presentations plus a final heat (six heat winners and one “people’s choice” selection).
 You will be assigned to one of the six preliminary heats.
 You will arrive prior to the heat and remain in the room for all presentations during the heat.

 Three-minute thesis timeslots are five minutes long, to allow three minutes for the presentation and time for transitions between presentations.
 This schedule will be strictly enforced.
 It is important that you are prepared for your timeslot.
 Please arrive before the start of the heat to ensure you have time to get familiar with the space and ensure your slide is loaded on the presentation computer.